haven1network/validator/docs/validator-activities/add-new-validator.md

 # Adding a New Validator Node to Haven1 Network

+For a new validator to be accepted in the network, all existing validators need to perform a set of actions.

 ## When to Perform This Activity

 - This activity should be carried out when instructed by the Haven1 Team.
+- You will be provided with an updated `static-nodes.json` and the following information of the new validator.
+  - address
+  - accountAddress
+  - encodeID

 ## Steps to Add a New Validator

-1. Update your `static-nodes.json` file with the new one provided by the team.
+1. Update your `static-nodes.json` file with the new one provided by the Haven1 Team.
 2. Attach a `geth` console to the node:

     ```bash
-    docker run -it quorumengineering/quorum:22.7.1 attach data/geth.ipc
+    docker exec -it validator-node-1 geth attach /data/geth.ipc
     ```

-3. Propose the new validator using the command `istanbul.propose(<address>, true)`.
+3. Propose the new validator using the command `istanbul.propose("0x<address>", true)`.
 Replace `<address>` with the address of the new validator candidate node:

     ```javascript
-    istanbul.propose("0x2aabbc1bb9bacef60a09764d1a1f4f04a47885c1", true);
+    istanbul.propose("0x<address>", true);
     ```

-4. Exit the console:
+4. Add new node to the `HAVEN1` Organisation

     ```javascript
+    quorumPermission.addNode("HAVEN1","<enodeId>", { from: eth.accounts[0] });
+    ```

+5. Approve New Admin

+    ```javascript
+    # First Admin need to start the proposal system for new admin
+    quorumPermission.assignAdminRole("HAVEN1", "<accountAddress>", "ADMIN", { from: eth.accounts[0] })
+    # All Admin need to approve the new admin
+    quorumPermission.approveAdminRole("HAVEN1", "<accountAddress>", { from: eth.accounts[0] });
+    ```

+6. Exit the console:

+    ```javascript
     exit;
     ```

+7. Update the Haven1 Team once you have performed the following actions.